Restruder 9/17/2023 – 9/23/2023 Updates

 Current Circuit Schematics

-I am going to mainly responsible for the mechanical design for the extruder and getting that up and running as soon as possible.
-The first thing I would have to do is to get the BOM of the taz 6 extruder to see all the nesscary parts.
-All of the document of the Taz 6 3d printer could be found here.
-In previous semseter there is a extruder mostly built.
+I am going to be mainly responsible for the mechanical design for the extruder and getting that up and running as soon as possible.
+The first thing I would have to do is to get the BOM of the Taz 6 extruder to see all the necessary parts.
+All of the documents of the Taz 6 3d printer could be found here.
+In the previous semester there was an extruder mostly built.
 We are planning to use that to cut costs and to save time.
-Then I would go through and see what is missing and start printing on any of missing part and order part.
+Then I would go through and see what is missing and start printing on any missing part and order part.

 Concerns

 I am a little worried for next week that the parts we are going to need are going to go above our budget.
-I am also concerned that going through the documentation is going to take longer then nesscary and hold us up a little bit.
+I am also concerned that going through the documentation is going to take longer than necessary and hold us up a little bit.

 Restruder 1/28/2024 – 2/3/2024 Updates